chipmuenk/pyfda/docs/source/development/dev_general.rst

        The sender name is needed a.o. to prevent infinite loops which may occur when the rx event is connected to the tx signal.

-:filt_changed': A different filter type (response type, algorithm, ...) has been
+:'filt_changed': A different filter type (response type, algorithm, ...) has been
     selected or loaded, requiring an update of the UI in some widgets.

 :'data_changed': A filter has been designed and the actual data (e.g. coefficients)